LLM/PgDip/PgCert Human Rights Law

 Study with us

-- engage with academics, policy and legal practitioners at the forefront of human rights leadership in Scotland and abroad
+• engage with an eminent and inclusive team of leading academics, policy and legal practitioners at the forefront of human rights leadership in Scotland and globally

 Why this course?

-For those who have a professional and/or academic interest in our evolving human rights culture, Strathclyde’s long-standing human rights programme provides an opportunity to develop deep knowledge and skills alongside an approachable team of academics, legal practitioners and policy experts.
+For those who have a professional and/or academic interest in our evolving human rights culture, Strathclyde’s long-standing, esteemed human rights programme provides an opportunity to develop deep knowledge and skills alongside an approachable team of academics, legal practitioners and policy experts.

 Law is at the heart of human rights frameworks and approaches.
-In this course, graduates in law and other disciplines, or those with relevant professional qualifications, will be supported to develop a detailed understanding of human rights law at UK, European and international levels, and to explore the impact of human rights law on society..
+In this course, graduates in law and other disciplines, or those with relevant professional qualifications, will be supported to develop a detailed understanding of how human rights law operates at UK, European and international levels, and to explore the far-reaching impact of human rights law on society.

 There are three potential exit points from the course: Postgraduate Certificate, Postgraduate Diploma and Masters.
 Assuming satisfactory performance, it's possible to change between these exit points.
 For example, a student who initially registers for the Certificate may opt to continue studying to the Diploma or Masters qualification; likewise, a student originally registered for the Masters can transfer to the Certificate or Diploma.